ELE495-2425Summer/capstoneproject-malloc-grup-2/README.md

 ![arka](https://github.com/user-attachments/assets/6d922d92-174a-47ee-935d-5cb9e1a6e7ea)

-Start connecting the bluetooth speaker and microphone to the SBC using either the ssh sever from the UI, or the Raspberry pi OS.
+Start connecting the bluetooth speaker and microphone to the SBC using either the ssh server from the UI, or the Raspberry pi OS using a VNC connection.
+How to use a [VNC](https://www.youtube.com/watch?v=EXYiHmbyZ9c&pp=ygUhdm5jIGNvbm5lY3QgcmFzcGJlcnJ5IHBpIGV0aGVybmV0) connection on the same network(ethernet).

 ## Usage